empion-io/engineering-challenges/full-stack/README.md

 ## Evaluation criteria

 - Completeness: Were all the requirements implemented?
 If not, the partial solution is coherent and functional?
 - Documentation: Is the project documented?
-Were we able to run the solution based on the give instructions?
+Were we able to run the solution based on the given instructions?
 - Architecture: Is the solution overengineered?
 Were the architecture decisions justified in the documentation?
-- Quality: Is the solution properly tested.
+- Quality: Is the solution properly tested?
 Were the most relevant parts covered by automated testing?
 - Code: Is the code easy to understand?
 Were complex decisions in the code justified in the documentation?

 ## The Domain Model